Skip to content

 Maybe he’s thought of submitting to traditional publishers.

-Maybe he’s wanted to get articles published in magazines, like Writer’s Digest, The Writer, or other.
+Maybe he’s wanted to get articles published in magazines, like Writer’s Digest, The Writer, or another magazine.

 BUT …